MaheshMedia/javascript-react-interview-questions/Notes/lilTriangleProject.md

 The JWT contains the user's role, and we created a custom RolesGuard that checks if the user has permission to access a particular API.

 On the frontend, we also hide UI elements based on role to improve user experience.

+# ❓ How did you implement RBAC?  using express Js

+- We used JWT for authentication and custom middleware to check user roles before allowing access to routes.

+In Express.js, we implemented RBAC using JWT and custom middleware.

+After login, we generate a JWT that includes userId, role, and tenantId.

+For protected routes, we created two middleware functions:

+1. Authentication middleware:
+   - Verifies the JWT token
+   - Extracts user details (userId, role, tenantId)
+   - Attaches them to the request object

+2. Authorization middleware (RBAC):
+   - Checks if the user’s role is allowed to access the route
+   - For example, only admin can access fee management APIs

+We use this middleware in routes like: app.get('/fees', authMiddleware, roleMiddleware(['admin']), controller)

+This ensures only authorized users can access specific endpoints.

 <!-- 🔷 5.
 DATABASE (MongoDB + PostgreSQL) -->